Acres In 1 Square Mile

 Q2: How can I estimate the acreage of an irregularly shaped parcel of land?

 A: For irregular shapes, accurate measurement requires professional surveying.
-However, you can make a rough estimate using techniques like dividing the parcel into smaller, more regular shapes (triangles, rectangles) and calculating their individual areas, then summing them up.
+Still, you can make a rough estimate using techniques like dividing the parcel into smaller, more regular shapes (triangles, rectangles) and calculating their individual areas, then summing them up.

 Q3: Are there any online tools for converting acres to square miles?